YonicDev/yonic-corner-legacy/README.md

   * From 1.2.0, the `nocaption` prop has been removed and does not have any effect.
 Instead, the caption box is hidden when there are no inner contents in the `<Figure>` component.
 * **Transparent PNG images are not supported**, but won't cause an error when used.
 Use GIF instead for transparent images.
 * **`<Chara>` images are GIF only and use their intrinsic size.**
+  * As a result, the `fallback` prop will not do anything.
 * **Text bubble themes** are defined as separate components that wrap the `<BubbleBase>` component and use a 9-slice GIF image set for the appearance in the `public/bubbles` folder, in their own folder.
 Then these are imported and included in the `themes` record in the `TextBubble.astro` component.
 * **Music content will only use the first HTTP *(not HTTPS)* audio source in the `srcset`** field.
 If there is none, it will error out.
 * **Only the slot `legacy`** in `<VersionBranch>` will be rendered.